-Category READPROT Description The main memory area and option byte are erasable, writable and Level 0 0xAA readable.
-User mode: Allowed to erase, write and read the main memory area and option byte.
-Other values Debug, SRAM running, system memory area running: Access to the Level 1 except 0xAA and main memory area is disabled; the option byte is erasable, writable 0xCC and readable, but when the level is modified to 0, the main memory area erase will be performed first.
+Category READPROT Description Level 0 0xAA The main memory area and option byte are erasable, writable and readable.
+Level 1 Other values except 0xAA and 0xCC User mode: Allowed to erase, write and read the main memory area and option byte.
+Debug, SRAM running, system memory area running: Access to the main memory area is disabled; the option byte is erasable, writable and readable, but when the level is modified to 0, the main memory area erase will be performed first.
+Level 2 0xCC Debug is not allowed, the main memory area and option byte cannot be erased, written and read, and the level cannot be modified.